-Hmmm...
-My theme has hardly changed in all these months.
-I have a feeling no matter how much I branch out and speak of other things, I will always return to this theme of quiet listening time with Jesus.
-I can't help but return to what changes me from day to day and gives me life.
+Hmmm.
+My theme has hardly changed in all these months and I feel no matter how much I branch out, I'll always return to this theme of quiet listening time with Jesus.
+This is what gives me life.

-Eleven years ago our church experienced an invasion of the presence of God.
+Eleven years ago our church experienced a welcomed invasion of the presence of God.
 Invasion is the correct word, because He invaded our same ol', same ol' traditional way of playing church and He gave us something a million times better.

-An hour later I got up, swaggered a bit...
-And that was the night God followed me home from church.
+An hour later I got up, swaggered a bit, and that night God followed me home from church.
 And He has lived here ever since.

 When God's in your house, you can't get away with what you used to.
 But then, you don't want to.
 You want to live better and be better.

-His presence...
-It was His presence that changed me.
+His presence changed me.
 After being in the same room with Him you can't help but open the door and walk out changed.
 He brings great love and great light--and the light uncovers your heart's ugly junk.
 You are horrified to see it exposed.

 But then--wonder of wonders-- the Light cleanses and heals your heart.

-And your house shines from the inside-out... and the Light follows you wherever you go, making your city appear different.
-People look different and so do you.
+And your house shines from the inside-out, the Light follows you wherever you go, making your city appear different.
+People look changed and so do you.

 It was the Presence of God which softened my stoney-Christian heart so that it could be further molded and changed by His hands however He chose to mold it on down through the years.
 His Light is like supernatural fire--it even melted the brick wall I'd built to keep Truth and other people outside.

-And since God followed me home from church that night, everything has remained in a constant state of change.
-His presence always brings change, usually before I understand what God is doing and how and why He is doing it.
-Life is inside-out and upside-down and seldom logical with His Presence--and all these years later He is still living here...
+And since God followed me home from church that night, everything remains in a constant state of change.
+His presence brings change, usually before I understand what God is doing and how and why He is doing it.
+Life is inside-out and upside-down and seldom logical with His Presence--and all these years later He is still living here.

 "He places the cry in your heart, and He draws you--from beginning to end, it's all of Him." ...
 Bob Sorge